 FODMAPs (Fermentable, Oligo- saccharides, Di-saccharides, Mono- saccharides, and Polyols) are found in a wide range of foods that are difficult to digest and should be avoided for those who suffer from IBS.

 Do you have a food intolerance or wish to improve you health and wellbeing?
-Visit the Fodilicious online shop as our food is suitable for GLUTEN FREE, DAIRY FREE, NUT FREE, diets with VEGAN choices too and suitable for anyone who wants to lead a health lifestyle as our meals are low in calories, delicious and nutritious, suitable for anyone who enjoys tasty food!
+Visit the Fodilicious online shop as our food is suitable for GLUTEN FREE, DAIRY FREE, NUT FREE, diets with VEGAN choices too!
+Don’t have a food intolerance?
+Fodilicious meals are delicious and nutritious, suitable for anyone who enjoys tasty food!

 Let’s compare some high FODMAP/low FODMAP foods:

 |HIGH FODMAP FOODS||LOW FODMAP FOODS|

 |GARLIC, ONION, ARTICHOKE, BEETROOT, BAKED BEANS, LENTILS, CHICKPEAS, ASPARAGUS, MUSHROOMS, SWEETCORN, CABBAGE, WHITE OF LEEKS, PEAS, SWEET POTATO,||SPRING ONION (GREEN PART ONLY), LEEKS (GREEN PART ONLY), CHIVES, AUBERGINE, PEPPERS, CUCUMBER, CHILLI, BOK CHOI, CARROTS, GREEN BEANS, POTATOES, LETTUCE, TOMATO, SPINACH, COURGETTE, OLIVES|